Neoll-Labs/o3n1/README.md

     --module storepositionether

 # save the storage-position for an address
-ignite scaffold message save-ethaddress-storage-position data:EthaddressStoragePosition --response ethAddress \
+ignite scaffold message save-ethaddress-storage-position ethAddress block:uint nonce:uint storage-position:uint --response ethAddress \
     --module storepositionether

 #get the storage-position for an address